Single-sh/EpicMMOSystem/PublishVersion/README.md

 Monsters that are 1 level higher than the character + MaxLevelRange will curve XP.

+With defaults, starting exp req is 500 with a 1.04 multiplayer.
+So first 5 levels of experience required will be: level 1 is 500, 2 is 1020, 3 is 1560, 4 is 2122, 5 is 2707

 With Low_damage_level- Damage dealt to a higher level monster will be reduced by the difference in levels.
 E.g. (Character level 20/ Monster level 50 = 0.4.
 Damage dealt will be 0.4% of normal damage) damageFactor = (float)(playerLevel + LowDamageConfig)/ monsterLevel; You can configure LowDamageConfig to adjust damage scaling up or down.
 Damage Factor will not go above 1 or below .1f